Remote Viewing Program

-A main focus of the clairvoyant development classes is on reading and healing people who are seeking information about themselves, their own lives, relationships, goals, etc. While remote viewing locations and finding things is introduced and focused on a tiny bit, that is not the main focus of the clairvoyant classes.
+The main focus of the clairvoyant development classes is on reading and healing people seeking information about themselves, their own lives, relationships, goals, etc. While remote viewing locations and finding things are introduced and focused on a tiny bit, there are other focuses of the clairvoyant classes.

-So for the clairvoyant classes, there is a very large self-healing, manifesting and spiritual/component.
-Also, students mostly speak out loud as they are learning how to utilize symbols to access information for themselves and others, and so students need to feel relatively comfortable at least speaking out loud about things they will initially feel very unsure and even silly about.
-Students need to feel comfortable talking to others and with the idea of "playing" with their imagination, which is the vehicle by which psi-based information comes in on.
+So, there is a very large self-healing, manifesting and spiritual/component for the clairvoyant classes.
+Also, students mostly speak out loud as they learn to utilize symbols to access information for themselves and others.
+Hence, students need to feel relatively comfortable speaking out loud about things they will initially feel unsure and even silly about.
+Students need to feel comfortable talking to others and with the idea of "playing" with their imagination, which is the vehicle by which psi-based information comes in.

-Meanwhile, in the remote viewing class, we are doing our intuitive work mostly by writing and sketching, although there is no need to have any artistic talent, so don't worry about that! (although it can help!).
-Remote viewing class focuses on targets such as locations, objects, finding lost items or missing people, describing photos, preparing oneself for applied, psychic detective work, financial or science-based projects, etc. This was born from a specific "scientific" approach as its seeped within the history of the former U.S. military programs and other parapsychology research lab discoveries.
+Meanwhile, in the remote viewing class, we do our intuitive work primarily by writing and sketching, although there is no need for artistic talent, so don't worry about that! (although it can help!).
+Remote viewing class focuses on targets such as locations and objects, finding lost items or missing people, describing photos, preparing oneself for applied, psychic detective work, financial or science-based projects, etc. This was born from a specific "scientific" approach as its seeped within the history of the former U.S. military programs and other parapsychology research lab discoveries.

 While techniques in accessing info about people at locations or involved in mysteries will be offered, this approach is quite different than in the clairvoyant classes.
-While some esoteric targets will be explored, most will have a concrete, grounded in verifiable knowledge approach.
-That being said, Debra teaches from a heart-centered approach, where the word "spiritual" and "psychic" are welcome, although it's understood not everyone is comfortable with these words and that's OK.
+While some esoteric targets will be explored, most will have a concrete, grounded, verifiable knowledge approach.
+That being said, Debra teaches from a heart-centered approach, where the words "spiritual" and "psychic" are welcome, although it's understood not everyone is comfortable with these words and that's OK.

 Students will leave this class understanding the traditional approach to Remote viewing, which does not talk in spiritual terms, but rather in scientific terms.
-If you are interested in anything psychic, but either have already mastered reading and healing people; or if that doesn't interest you in the least, as in you wouldn't really want to give someone a reading face to face or over the phone, but you are simply fascinated with anything having to do with intuition, precognition, telepathy, etc, and you are looking for something fun and social to do, then this class is for you!
+If you are interested in anything psychic but have already mastered reading and healing people, or if that interests you, you would want to avoid reading someone face to face or over the phone.
+Still, suppose you are fascinated with anything related to intuition, precognition, telepathy, etc., and you are looking for something fun and social.
+In that case, this class is for you!

-Also If you also like getting lots of concrete feedback, and finding out quickly if you were right or wrong with your psi-based perceptions, this remote viewing class is also for you!
+If you also like getting lots of concrete feedback and finding out quickly if you were right or wrong with your psi-based perceptions, this remote viewing class is also for you!

-What is Multi-Dimensional Remote Viewing and how does it differ to regular methods such as CRV and ARV?
+What is Multi-Dimensional Remote Viewing and how does it differ from regular methods such as CRV and ARV?

-My 10 to12 week courses (3 to 4 hours per week taught via Zoom) includes a modified/compilation version of Controlled Remote Viewing (CRV) methodology in that since I've studied multiple versions of it with a variety of instructors, I bring together what I've found to be the most important aspect of each derivative, and also share alternatives/modifications to give students choices.
-I bring students as quickly as possible through all the stages through the various options for summary writing and compilation sketches, but utilizing what I’ve found to be most important.
-That being said, no one teaches CRV exactly the same anyway.
+My 10 to12 week courses (3 to 4 hours per week taught via Zoom) include a modified/compilation version of Controlled Remote Viewing (CRV) methodology in that since I've studied multiple versions of it with a variety of instructors, I bring together what I've found to be the most critical aspect of each derivative, and also share alternatives/modifications to give students choices.
+I get students as quickly as possible through all the stages through the various options for summary writing and compilation sketches, utilizing what I’ve found to be most important.
+That being said, no one teaches CRV precisely the same anyway.

-I also bring in some aspects of transdimensional systems (TDS) methodology and advanced Scientific Remote Viewing concepts.
+I also bring some aspects of transdimensional systems (TDS) methodology and advanced Scientific Remote Viewing concepts.

 http://www.arvbook.com).
 Since I’ve been finding many more students are already familiar with Associative Remote Viewing, I will bring in different types of targets they have likely not had a chance to experience yet, rather than just photographs, and have students focus on senses such as taste and smell.

-My class differs from straight CRV classes in that I cover how to do remote viewing without any use of a structured methodology first, and demonstrate times where structure at times is not essential, but then also go on to help students understand through direct application where it can be very useful.
-I have students work on many different target types, moving students through the various stages very quickly and then continuing to revisit them, and I focus on multiple ways of using ideograms, rather than just one way.
-It's multidimensional because we go through one, two, three and multi-dimensional targets (paintings/computer generated pictures, 3-D objects, locations, videos, missing objects, alpha-numerics, etc.); but also we attempt different multidimensional approaches and utilize tools that are of different dimensions as well.
+My class differs from straight CRV classes in that I cover how to do remote viewing without using a structured methodology first and demonstrate times where structure is not essential, but then also go on to help students understand through direct application where it can be instrumental.
+I have students work on many different target types, moving them through the various stages very quickly and then continuing to revisit them, and I focus on multiple ways of using ideograms, rather than just one way.
+It's multidimensional because we go through one, two, three and multi-dimensional targets (paintings/computer generated pictures, 3-D objects, locations, videos, missing things, alpha-numeric, etc.).
+Still, we also attempt different multidimensional approaches and utilize tools that are of different dimensions as well.

-Also since I've worked with so many project managers, researchers, teachers, students and clients I teach students how to work with multiple kinds of managers under different scenarios and for different purposes.
-I've also studied and practiced intuitive approaches more utilized in reading people, that are completely different from remote viewing approaches, and bring in a bit of this awareness through discussions and practices as well.
-I'm able to draw parallels between these whereas other RV teachers have not had experience in these other realms.
+Also since I've worked with so many project managers, researchers, teachers, students and clients I teach students how to work with multiple kinds of managers under different scenarios and for other purposes.
+I've also studied and practiced intuitive approaches more utilized in reading people, which are entirely different from remote viewing approaches.
+I bring this awareness through discussions and practices.
+I can draw parallels between these, whereas other RV teachers have no experience in these other realms.

-Because of my extensive background in clairvoyance, I emphasize the use of visual techniques but also do spend quite a bit on somatic techniques.
-I help students to discover which initial approaches work best for them and then to really emphasize secondary probing approaches to get more and more details.
+Because of my extensive background in clairvoyant reading techniques , I emphasize the use of visual techniques but also spend quite a bit on somatic techniques.
+I help students discover which initial approaches work best for them and then highlight secondary probing approaches to get more and more details.

-I also get students to focus on ways in which to record and report their data and sketches that will make a client, project manager or research most happy with their work.
-The way a remote viewer reports their data is as important as accessing it intuitively.
-Often times for more advanced students this is something they need help with.
+I also get students to focus on ways to record and report their data and sketches that will make a client, project manager or research most happy with their work.
+How remote viewer say their data is as essential as intuitively accessing it.
+Often, for more advanced students this is something they need help with.
 CRV can produce hundreds of descriptors and sketches and the problem is few clients or project managers have time to sift through this data.
-It’s got to be recorded efficiently, and concisely yet descriptively, to fit each particular situation.
+It’ must be recorded efficiently and concisely yet descriptively, to fit each situation.